themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 This is where AI red teaming has to grow beyond jailbreaks.
 Microsoft's [AI Red Team](https://learn.microsoft.com/en-us/security/ai-red-team/) guidance, [MITRE ATLAS](https://atlas.mitre.org/), and OWASP's LLM work are useful starting points.
 But for agentic systems, teams need test cases that target reasoning integrity, not only output safety.

-The question is not just: Can we make the model say something bad?
+The question is not only: Can we make the model say something bad?

 The better question is: Can we make the organization believe something false?

 ### 6) Human verification drills

-This is the most uncomfortable control because it costs time.
-Organizations should deliberately practice manual verification for critical domains.
+This control costs time, which is why organizations are tempted to skip it.
+They still need to practice manual verification for critical domains.

 Security analysts should still inspect raw logs sometimes.
 Engineers should still read important diffs.
 Leaders should still ask for primary evidence behind strategic claims.
 Reviewers should still challenge specs before agents generate implementations.

-The point is not nostalgia.
-The point is retained competence.
+The goal is retained competence.

 In aviation, autopilot does not eliminate the need for pilot training.
 In security, detection automation should not eliminate the ability to hunt.
 In software engineering, code agents should not eliminate the human ability to reason about architecture, product constraints, and abuse cases.